Reconcyl/eso/foam/builtins.md

 ## `{_`

-Prepends an element to a list.
+Prepend an element to a list.

 Usage: `a, b: block` → `[a] ++ b`